Wichita Business Pulse tracks local economic, hiring, and financing signals for entrepreneurs and small-business owners.

 Each indicator is marked: ✔ Favorable ⚠️ Caution ❌ High riskbased on current data and local trends.

-• Small-business credit conditions: ⚠️ (tight lending standards continue)
+• Small-business credit conditions: ⚠️ (lending tight; underwriting conservative and equity-heavy)

-• Commercial real estate (retail/office): ⚠️ (vacancy still elevated; leasing slow)
+• Commercial real estate (retail/office): ⚠️ (vacancy elevated; leasing activity selective and slow)

-• Inflation trend: ⚠️ (sticky services inflation persists)
+• Inflation trend: ⚠️ (services inflation sticky; easing uneven)

-• Interest rate environment: ❌ (rates remain restrictive)
+• Interest rate environment: ❌ (rates remain restrictive; financing risk elevated)

 This Week’s Wichita Headlines

-• City permit filings show ongoing remodeling but limited new construction
+• City permit filings show continued remodeling and small-scale renovations, with limited new ground-up construction activity.

 ALL SOURCES Used